NeilJustice/FileRevisor/README.md

 FileRevisor is a cross-platform C++ command line program for quickly deleting large directories in parallel, renaming files and directories, and replacing text in files.

 FileRevisor's key feature is its extreme performance when deleting large folders in parallel on Windows.

-On Linux, sequential file deletions are quite a bit faster than on Windows, and so the parallel file deletion peformance boost which FileRevisor provides is much more modest on Linux relative to Windows.
+On Linux, file deletions are quite a bit faster than on Windows, and so the parallel file deletion peformance boost which FileRevisor provides is much more modest on Linux relative to Windows.

 |Build Type|Build Status|
 |----------|------------|